jon-jacky/Piety/editors/edsel.md

 *frame.win* is the current window, *frame.windows* is the list of windows, etc.

+In *edsel*, the storage data structures must be prefixed by the *st* module name: *st.buf* is the current buffer, *st.buffers* is the collection of buffers, etc.

 In *edsel*, *ed* data structures and calls to the *ed* API must be prefixed by the module name *ed.*  For example: *ed.current*, *ed.a('append line after dot')*, etc.